micropython/micropython/docs/reference/mpremote.rst

   mpremote

-This will automatically connect to the device and provide an interactive REPL.
+This command automatically connects to the device and provide an interactive REPL.

 The full list of supported commands are: